pinkcigareti/etcminer/README.md

 # etcminer

-> Ethereum (etchash) miner with OpenCL, CUDA and stratum support
+> Ethereum (etchash,ethash) miner with OpenCL, CUDA and stratum support

 **etcminer** is an Etchash GPU mining application: with etcminer you can mine every coin which relies on an Etchash Proof of Work.